subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 Driver for the hardware platform is getting selected based on the the manufacturer name and switch model identifier reported by the ```OpenFlowPlugin``` module.
-So after registering the open flow switch to the driver all the requests from application is routed to the driver using the ```routed-rpc``` mechanism.
+So after registering the open flow switch to the driver all the requests from application is routed to the appropriate driver using the ```routed-rpc``` mechanism.

 ### Known Issues: